ESubrado/EdgeAnalyticsDashboard/README.md

  - Has a real time update feature.
 When a new event is posted, the table will automatically gets updated.

  ## Link and Access :link:
- Project is now live and deployed by a hosting company called Render under free subscription.
+ Project is now live and deployed by a hosting organizating called Render under free subscription.

  > [Note]
  On subscribing this free tier, the site might experience lags and will typically spin down if there is no activity.